Joxebus/MicronautGroovyWebConsole/README.md

 Startup completed in 668ms.
 Server Running: http://localhost:8089
 ```

-## Sample codes
+## Code Samples

-You can see some of [my sample codes](https://gist.github.com/Joxebus "Joxebus's Gists") at my gist.
+You can see some [code samples](https://gist.github.com/Joxebus "Joxebus's Gists") at my gist.

 ## License